 The Paleo Diet

-The Paleo diet is inspired by hunter-gatherers.
+Hunter-gatherers inspire the Paleo diet.
 It includes meats, fish, vegetables, fruits, and nuts.
 It avoids grains and dairy, focusing on natural foods.
-The benefits are:
+The benefits are.

 - High protein intake for sustained energy